 How to Use Wine (Optional)

-To use wine we need to login to the Debian desktop system.
-After that download a windows .exe file like PuTTY on your system and open it with Wine as below screenshot or use following command.
+To use wine we need to log in to the Debian desktop system.
+After that download a windows .exe file like PuTTY on your system and open it with Wine as below screenshot or use the following command.